 It’s been an exciting time starting and building Atomix!
 For those of you who haven’t heard about us yet — which is probably most of you — here’s our origin and background!
 (12/10/21 update — check out our news coverage!)

-“Atomix started from our realization that the relatively simple process of shipping eCommerce orders has been too inefficient.
-We had two options — on one hand, doing it ourselves (‘in-house’) was either too manual or time-consuming and on the other hand, working with traditional 3PLs seemed to be a nightmare.
-Atomix set out to change the standard operating model and create the most personalized and easy system to partner with eCommerce brands to experience growth together.”
+“Atomix started from our realization that the process of shipping eCommerce orders has been too inefficient & systematized.
+We had two options — on one hand, doing it ourselves (‘in-house’) was too manual and time-consuming; and on the other hand, working with traditional 3PLs seemed to be a nightmare.
+Atomix set out to change the standard operating model and create the most personalized software platform & service provider to support modern-day eCommerce brands.”